-The use of positive discipline is an expectation at Capital City.
+The use of positive discipline through restorative justice is an expectation at Capital City.
 Staff members will treat students respectfully in all situations.
 Rules and expectations will be clearly communicated to students and consequences for breaking rules will be administered calmly and fairly.
 Students are expected to make appropriate choices that ensure respect and safety for themselves and others.
 In particular, students are expected to follow teacher directions and school rules, resolve conflicts without physical contact, be respectful of adults and each other, use appropriate language, and respect the rights and property of others.

 2.1 Positive Discipline.
 Students will be involved in making classroom rules and are expected to follow all classroom and school rules.
-There will be logical consequences for students who forget or choose not to follow the rules.
+There will be logical consequences for students who do not follow the rules.
 Logical consequences include:

-Time Out: Time out is for students to think about the rules and their importance to the classroom and the school community.
+"Take A Break (TAB)- TABs are reflection times for students to think about the rules and their importance to the classroom and the school community.
 When a student receives repeated time-outs in the same day or successive time-outs for the same reason, a teacher may choose to have the student take a time-out in another classroom or with the Principal or another administrator.
-The time-out from the classroom gives the student an opportunity to reflect on his/her role in the class and the importance of classroom rules.
+The time-out from the classroom gives the student an opportunity to reflect on their role in the class and the importance of classroom rules.
 Again, this is not considered a punishment, but time for the student to reflect and focus.
 If a time-out in another classroom or with an administrator is needed, the teacher escorts the student or calls for another staff member to escort the student.